bmullan/ciab-remote-desktop/README.md

               manage notifications, create user profiles, and includes features to let communities govern themselves by voting out trolls and spammers.
 Discourse is built for mobile from the ground up and support high-res devices.

-*Media Wiki*

-*WordPress*
+**MediaWiki** - Mediawiki is the core of Wikipedia.
+A wiki enables communities of editors and contributors to write documents collaboratively.

-*Ghost* - blogging platform
+**Ghost** - blogging platform

 **Miscellaneous**

-*NextCloud* - Nextcloud is an open source, self-hosted file share and communication platform.
+**NextCloud** - Nextcloud is an open source, self-hosted file share and communication platform.
             Access & sync your files, contacts, calendars & communicate and collaborate.

-*nuBuilder4* - A browser-based tool for developing web-based database Applications accessible from the CIAB Desktop(s).
+**nuBuilder4** - A browser-based tool for developing web-based database Applications accessible from the CIAB Desktop(s).
 Using MySQL databases it gives users the ability to easily do database operations like...
 Search, Create, Insert, Read, Update, Delete.
 It includes low-code tools that...
 Drag and Drop objects, Create database queries with the SQL Builder, Create customised date and number formats with the Format Builder, Create calculated fields with the Formula Builder, Create Fast Forms, Create Fast Reports,

-*CiviCRM* - CiviCRM is web-based software used by a diverse range of organisations, particularly
+**CiviCRM** - CiviCRM is web-based software used by a diverse range of organisations, particularly
           not-for-profit organizations (nonprofits and civic sector organizations).

-*Lime Survey* - Create & run Online Surveys
+**Lime Survey** - Create & run Online Surveys.  *NOTE: to login as Lime Survey Admin goto http://<ip_addr>/admin*

-*Mantis* - Mantis Defect/Problem Tracker is a free and open source, web-based tracking system.
+**Mantis** - Mantis Defect/Problem Tracker is a free and open source, web-based tracking system.

 ___